A blue and white logo

 Chapter 3 – Factoring

 The third chapter develops concepts of prime numbers and factoring.
 Foundational principles for factoring are developed and applied to a variety of complex operations.
 Conceptual understandings are expanded to construct knowledge of exponents.
 Example activities are presented to both explain mathematical concepts and illustrate teaching strategies.
+Technology concepts are connected using the strategies of decomposition, abstraction, and algorithm design.

 Chapter 4 – Functions